-Join us as Active Uprising goes online.
-The online series will start on the 8th July with Head Coach of Manchester United Women’s Football Club and ex-England Footballer, Casey Stoney MBE, who will share her stories on resilience and leadership.
+Last year (2020), we took Active Uprising digital whilst we couldn’t meet in person.
+The online series kicked-off with Head Coach of Manchester United Women’s Football Club and ex England Footballer, Casey Stoney MBE, who shared her stories on resilience and leadership.

-Active Uprising Online will also deliver the conference’s most popular themes, such as Sweat, Challenging the Mindset, Empowering the Workforce, and Generation Active, along with new sessions on Digital Transformation, Workplace Wellbeing, and Social Prescribing.
+Active Uprising online also delivered the conference’s most popular themes, such Sweat, Challenging the Mindset, Empowering the Workforce, and Generation Active, along with the new sessions on Digital Transformation, Workplace Wellbeing, and Social Prescribing.

 Revisit what was discussed last year and see what has changed a year on.
 Include the conversations about the digitisation of fitness and physical activity with how it has forced the sector to implement this quicker than expected due to Covid-19.

 Tuesday 21st July 11:00

 Leadership after Lockdown

 Sporting Edge’s Founder Jeremy Snape explores the psychological and strategic business challenges leaders will face as we return from the Covid-19 crisis.
 Sporting Edge has spent the last decade interviewing some of the world’s most successful leaders in elite sport, performing arts, academia and business.
 These fascinating insights will equip you with: · A chance to hear the concerns and priorities of other leaders on the webinar · An opportunity to reflect on your current preparations · Key strategies to ensure your re-entry to the workplace is smooth and that you set your teams up for success

 Wednesday 22nd July 12:00